 Abstract [150 word limit]

-Scholarship on private governance contradictory .
-We find this to be a symptom of inconsistent measures of stringency that either focus on a few salient policy components or make sweeping generalizations.
-To remedy this, we offer a framework to disentangle three often-conflated componentsof regulatory stringency—scope, prescriptiveness, and performance levels.
-This framework allows scholars to better assess patterns policy change, including “racing to the bottom”, “ratcheting up”, “converging”, or “diverging.”
-We apply our framework to U.S. forestry certification programs and assess the hypothesis that industry-backed programs target less costly types of stringency than activist-backed programs.
-We find an “upwardly divergpattern policy prescriptivenesshe activist-backed program that impose costs on firms, while the industry-backed alternative .
-These results resolve a debate over whether these programs have converged.
-More broadly, These results demonstrate how disaggregating policy components can improve theory building and testing.
+Scholarship on private governance offers contradictory accounts of regulatory change.
+We find this to be a symptom of inconsistent measures of stringency, policy focus on a limited number of components, and overly broad generalizations.
+To remedy this, we offer a framework to disentangle three often-conflated measures: scope, prescriptiveness, and performance.
+Our application of the framework to comparing the two leading US forestry certification programs finds an upward but divergent pattern of policy prescriptiveness over time.
+The activist-backed program increasingly developed regulatory requirements that imposed economic costs on firms, while the industry-backed alternative increasingly developed business friendly regulatory requirements such that compliance alone would provide immediate economic benefits.
+While our results are consistent with the hypothesis that industry-backed programs tend to offer less costly types of regulatory stringency than activist-backed programs, we also find several unique patterns that previous scholarship had failed to uncover, let alone explain.

 [155 words]

 1 Introduction

-In the last 30 years, private governance initiatives including eco-labels and “socially responsible” product certification programs have emerged to address goals such as improving farm and factory working conditions, controlling greenhouse gas emissions, and managing fisheries, mines, and forests (Auld, 2014; Bartley, 2003; Bozzi, Cashore, Levin, & McDermott, 2012; Hudson & Hudson, 2003; van der Ven, 2015; Vince & Haward, 2017; Vogel, 2008).
+In the last 30 years, private governance initiatives including eco-labels and “socially responsible” product certification programs have emerged to improve farm and factory working conditions, control greenhouse gas emissions, and steward practices in fisheries, mining, and forestry (Auld, 2014; Bartley, 2003; Bozzi, Cashore, Levin, & McDermott, 2012; Hudson & Hudson, 2003; van der Ven, 2015; Vince & Haward, 2017; Vogel, 2008).
 Activists who were dissatisfied with public regulations founded many of these private initiatives in order to pressure large companies to require their suppliers to meet more stringent standards.
-Using pressure tactics like boycotts and campaigns to generate market demand for certified products and, these activists create profit incentives to comply with private regulatory requirements.
-Product certification programs thus gain rulemaking authority from market power rather than the state (Cashore, 2001).
-In some sectors, such as forestry, activist-backed programs met resistance from industry groups that launched their own certification programs to offer more “business-friendly” alternatives to meet consumer demands for “socially responsible” products.
-The result has been hotly contested debates among supporters of activist-backed programs and industry-backed alternatives, often over the relative stringency of each program’s requirements.
+Incentives to comply with private regulatory requirements relied on activists turning to boycotts as “sticks” and the generation of market demand as “carrots”.
+For these reasons product certification programs gain rulemaking authority from customer demands along global value chains rather than traditional state based authority (Cashore, 2001).
+In some sectors, such as forestry, activist-backed programs met resistance from industry groups, who launched their own certification programs designed to offer more “business-friendly” alternatives.
+The result, in these cases, has been hotly contested debates between supporters of programs initiated by activists and their allies and supporters of industry-backed alternatives.
+Much of these debates have centered on the relative stringency of what each program requires of firms and managers before they can successfully pass a third party audit of their practices.

-In response to these emerging forms of regulation and ensuing public debates, scholars across political science, public administration, economics, and sociology have given sustained theoretical and empirical attention to the evolution of private regulation (see Grabs et al., 2017 for a review).
+In response to these emerging forms of regulation and ensuing public debates, scholars across political science, public administration, economics, and sociology have given sustained theoretical and empirical attention to the evolution of private regulation (Grabs et al., 2017).
 A key motivation behind this research is understanding whether the social and market forces behind private regulations lead to similar patterns observed in public regulations, such as a “race to the bottom” as governments attempt to attract capital, a “race to the middle” as shared expectations emerge, or a “race to the top” as companies operating in places with more stringent regulations lobby to equalize requirements across jurisdictions (e.g. Berger & Dore, 1996; Rodrik, Subramanian, & Trebbi, 2002; Vogel, 1995).